is wild rice healthy-what is rice?

+is wild rice healthy-this is the question many lips ( pardon the pun).
 If you’re new to the planet or have lived in a cave for the past twenty years, then you might well be intrigued by what has become the staple diet for the majority of the world’s population!
 Eating rice is not only a daily nutritional routine; it is also on occasions a celebration of friendship and family living.
+Is tap water healthy

 Essentially rice is a product of the monocot plants Onyza sativa and Onyza glaberrrima.
 Although you may or may not be familiar with all or some of the varieties they are essentially from Africa and Asia.